Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Evaluation

+In this section, we evaluate the overhead of each stage in Biscotti and investigate the effect on the overhead as the number of peers increase.
+In addition to this, we also measure the effect on Biscotti's performance as we scale the size of different committees.
+We compare the performance of Biscotti on federated learning.
+Finally, we see if churn has any effect on Biscotti's convergence.

 \textbf{Performance cost break-down.} In breaking down the overhead in Biscotti, we deployed Biscotti over a varying number peers in training on MNIST.
 We captured the total amount of time spent in each of the major phases of our algorithm in Figure~\ref{fig:design}: collecting the noise from each of the noising clients (steps \getnoise~and \noisyupdate), executing verification via Multi-KRUM and collecting the signatures (steps \krum ~and \signedupdate) and securely aggregating the SGD update (steps \shamir~and \secagg).
-Figure~\ref{fig:evalcost} shows the breakdown of the total cost per iteration for each stage under a deployment of 40, 60, 80 and 100 nodes.
+Figure~\ref{fig:evalcost} shows the breakdown of the average cost per iteration for each stage under a deployment of 40, 60, 80 and 100 nodes over 3 runs.
+During this experiment, the committee sizes were kept constant to the default values in Table ~\ref{tab:defaultparameters}.

 The results show that the cost of each stage is almost constant as we vary the number of peers in the system.
 Biscotti spends most of its time in the aggregation phase since it requires the aggregators to collect secret shares of all the accepted updates and share the aggregated shares with each other to generate a block.
-The noising phase is the fastest since it only involves making a round trip to each of the noisers while the verification stage involves collecting a predefined percentage (70\%) of updates to run Multi-KRUM in a async manner from all the nodes.
+The noising phase is the fastest since it only involves making a round trip to each of the noisers while the verification stage involves collecting a predefined percentage (70\%) of updates to run Multi-KRUM in a asynchronous manner from all the nodes.
 The time per iteration also stays fairly constant as the number of nodes in the system increase.

-\textbf{Scaling up VRF sets in Biscotti.} We evaluate Biscotti's performance as we change the size of the VRF-computed noiser/verifier/aggregator sets.
+\textbf{Scaling up committee sizes in Biscotti.} We evaluate Biscotti's performance as we change the size of the noiser/verifier/aggregator sets.
 For this we deploy Biscotti on Azure with the MNIST dataset with a fixed size of 100 peers, and only vary the number of noisers needed for each SGD update, number of verifiers used for each verification committee, and the number of aggregators used in secure aggregation.
 Each time one of these sizes was changed, the change was performed in isolation; the rest of the committees used a set of 3.
-Figure~\ref{fig:evalnva} plots the average time taken per iteration in each experiment.
+Figure~\ref{fig:evalnva} plots the average time taken per iteration over 3 runs of the system.